sara-nl/singularity-course/singularity_install_linux.md

-# Singularity course 2018: Singularity Version 2.6.0
+# Installation of Singularity Version 2.6.0

 DESCRIPTION: Instructions for installing Singularity version 2.6.0 for Linux distributions below.